KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Feedback-Article.md

 }
 ```

-You can also implement a custom action handler to trigger feedback in a completely different way.
-See <doc:Actions-Article> for more information.
+You can also implement a custom action handler to trigger feedback in a different ways.
+See the <doc:Actions-Article> article for more information.